ryanmcnamara/community/contributors/design-proposals/storage/container-storage-interface.md

 1. A new `VolumeAttachment` Kubernetes API objects is created by Kubernetes attach/detach controller.
 2. The `VolumeAttachment.Spec.Attacher` value in that object corresponds to the name of the external attacher.
 3. The `VolumeAttachment.Status.Attached` value is not yet set to true.
-4. A Kubernetes Node API object exists with the name matching `VolumeAttachment.Spec.NodeName` and that object contains a `nodeid.csi.volume.kubernetes.io/<sanitized CSIDriverName>` annotation corresponding to the CSI volume driver so that the CSI Driver’s NodeId mapping can be retrieved and used in the `ControllerPublishVolume` calls.
+4. A Kubernetes Node API object exists with the name matching `VolumeAttachment.Spec.NodeName` and that object contains a `csi.volume.kubernetes.io/nodeid` annotation.
+This annotation contains a JSON blob, a list of key/value pairs, where one of they keys corresponds with the CSI volume driver name, and the value is the NodeID for that driver.
+This NodeId mapping can be retrieved and used in the `ControllerPublishVolume` calls.
 5. The `VolumeAttachment.Metadata.DeletionTimestamp` is not set.

 Before starting the `ControllerPublishVolume` operation, the external-attacher should add these finalizers to these Kubernetes API objects: